 What’s The Difference Between Insolvent and Solvent?

+On occasion a company director may have to ask themselves, what’s the difference between insolvent and solvent?
 A company is solvent when it has enough assets to meet any debt obligations in the long-term.
 A business may have a temporary problem with liquidity, in other words the amount of cash they have available at any one time to pay a due bill, but their overall solvency is good or fair which means they can continue to trade.
 They can then continue to trade and return to solvency once the overdue debt has been settled.

 The company is unable to meet its current or future debts and pay them as they fall due.